hn/linkplay-a31/README.md

 [full PCB](c-ap8064-05-amp-pcb-front.jpg)).
 The serial port works with 5V (not 3V3) and 57600 8N1.

+:raised_hand: Some (newer) modules do not output anything to the serial port.
+This likely can be fixed by [patching the bootloader](#vendor-bootloader).

 :warning: Warning: There are probably [multiple hardware versions](https://github.com/hn/linkplay-a31/issues/4) of the Linkplay A31 module
 (which is weird because they are all labeled "V04").
 The versions seem to differ in the voltage used at the serial port (3v3 vs. 5v) and even the MCU seems to be slightly different (MT7628  vs. MT7688).
 This needs to be investigated further.